tsepton/VOICE-client-hololens/README.md

-# Vass Client for Hololens 2
+# VOICE Client for Hololens 2

-> This repository is part of the Vass project.
+> This repository is part of the VOICE Operating In Contextual Environments (VOICE) project.

 ## Pre-requisites
 App was built using Unity `2022.3.51f`.
-Open the project with Unity, and update the URL to a running [Vass Backend](https://github.com/tsepton/vass-backend):
+Open the project with Unity, and update the URL to a running [VOICE Backend](https://github.com/tsepton/VOICE-backend):
 1. Open the `Default` scene.
 2. Under the `Voice Assistant`>`API` Gameobject, update the `Remote` field with the appropriate URL.
 ##### FIXME - this should be asked when app opens